 Dilworth Paxson’s Employee Benefits Group practices in the following areas:

-- Pension, profit and 403(b) sharing plans – drafting and design
+- Pension, profit and 403(b) sharing plan documents – drafting and design

 - Affordable Care Act compliance/Health Care Reform

 - Employee benefits issues in liquidations, bankruptcy, mergers and acquisitions

 - Qualified retirement plan audits by the Internal Revenue Service and the U.S. Department of Labor

 - IRS and DOL plan correction program filings

 - Determination letter filings with IRS (Forms 5300, 5307 and 5310)

 - Employee Retirement Income Security Act (ERISA) fiduciary/compliance issues